 Golem and The Animals and Children Took to the Streets – Paul Barritt

 1927 Productions is another favourite company of mine.
 The company intertwines live action with animations and the visual impact of actors interacting with animations with such precision is a weird and wonderful delight.
 Technically, the performers are on stage with nothing more than a series of white screens, but thanks to Barritt, entire worlds and even key characters are introduced via those screens.
 Watching Barritt’s animations provides an education in the power of alternative theatre; he can create deeply affecting environments crawling with vermin or teeming with an air of desolation just through sketches and simple movement.
 There’s nothing like watching a 1927 production, that’s for sure.
-You can read my review of Golem here and The Animals and Children Took to the Streets here .
+You can read my review of Golem here.
 Here’s a glimpse of what I’m talking about here:

-If I spent a week or a month going through my trunk of programmes, I could triple the length of this stellar design recognition role call, but for now, I’ll leave you with this starter pack of most memorable designers offering up theatrical magic for the masses…
+I could quite easily triple the length of this stellar design recognition roll call, but for now, I’ll leave you with this bunch of memorable designers offering up theatrical magic for the masses…

 Leave a Reply